presstube/scrolltime/README.md

 Potential next steps:
-- re-center animation on resize
+- re-center animation on resize ✓
+- Bind a DOM Node position to a canvas object ✓
-- resolution independant
+- resolution independent
     + on startup
     + on resize (only matters for multi-monitors)